-During the 2022 WNBA’s Draft opening statement, Engelbert took a brief moment to comment on Griner’s situation stating, “Getting her home continues to be the WNBA’s top priority.”
-Engelbert added, “there is strength in community, especially in the WNBA”.
+During the 2022 WNBA Draft’s opening statement Engelbert took a brief moment to comment Britney Griner’s situation stating “getting her home continues to be the WNBA’s top priority” while facing a complex challenge.
+Engelbert added ” there is strength in community, especially in the WNBA”.

 Britney Griner has been detained in Russia since February after authorities found vape cartridges, allegedly containing an illegal substance, during a search at a Moscow airport.
 If convicted, Griner could face up to 10 years in prison.

 This has been the first formal statement that has been issued since Griner’s detention in Russia.
 There is very little know information since her detention.
 Prior to tonight, the last known information provided was from Russian media reporting that her detention was extended to May 19.